 - How John Lewis Wedding Insurance can help

-One of the most common reasons for needing to cancel or rearrange a wedding is the bride, groom or a member of the immediate wedding party falling ill.
+One of the most common reasons for needing to cancel or rearrange a wedding is a prospective marriage or civil partner or a member of the immediate wedding party falling ill.

 Obviously your first priority should be to ensure they’re okay.
 However, you’ll also have to take time to make some important phone calls at your earliest opportunity.
 Getting family members, the best man and bridesmaids to help with this can be a good idea.

 - Your guests, especially those who were planning on travelling a long way for the wedding

 - The venue – for both the ceremony and the reception

 - Any transport you’ve arranged

 - Your travel agent or travel provider – assuming your honeymoon may need to be cancelled